smilers/windows-itpro-docs/windows/deployment/do/mcc-ent-deploy-to-windows.md

 1. Set the Execution Policy to *Unrestricted* to allow the provisioning scripts to run.
 1. Create a `$User` PowerShell variable containing the username of the account you intend to designate as the Connected Cache runtime account.

     For gMSAs, the `$User` PowerShell variable should be formatted as `"Domain\Username$"`.
-For Local User accounts, `$User` PowerShell variable should be formatted as `"LocalMachineName\Username"`.
+For local user accounts, `$User` PowerShell variable should be formatted as `"LocalMachineName\Username"`.

-   If you're using a Local User account as the Connected Cache runtime account, you'll also need to create a [PSCredential Object](/dotnet/api/system.management.automation.pscredential) named `$myLocalAccountCredential`.
+   If you're using a local user account as the Connected Cache runtime account, you'll also need to create a [PSCredential Object](/dotnet/api/system.management.automation.pscredential) named `$myLocalAccountCredential`.

    >[!Note]
-   >* You'll need to apply a local security policy to permit the Local User account to `Log on as a batch job`.
+   >* You'll need to apply a local security policy to permit the local user account to `Log on as a batch job`.

 1. Run the provisioning command on the host machine.